ncrowther/wxo-maximo/README.md

 show the table as a bar chart

+what is the sla penalty for S3

+calculate sla penalty for work order WO6322

 show a bar chart with work order on the x axis and days to fix on the y axis.
 Label the y axis DAYS